HopeZobinou/web-scrapping/hw2/hw2_report.md

 ```

 ## Discussion
 Getting that many links was time-consuming and hard to understand at first.
-For my program that collects the links, I based it on Professor Nwala's work from
+For my program, I based it on Professor Nwala's work from
 class.
+Reference 1 & 2.
+The functions to get the tweets are from him.
+For some reason, I couldn't get the write json function to work
+so I made the program collect the links in a list and print them to the screen.
+After that, I copied the links that weren't video/audio
+related or links that linked to twitter and pasted them into Notepad++.
+In Notepad++, I got rid of the duplicate links.

 # Q2